kubernetes-sigs/descheduler/README.md

 ## Policy and Strategies

 Descheduler's policy is configurable and includes strategies that can be enabled or disabled.
+Nine strategies
+1. `RemoveDuplicates`
+2. `LowNodeUtilization`
+3. `HighNodeUtilization`
+4. `RemovePodsViolatingInterPodAntiAffinity`
+5. `RemovePodsViolatingNodeAffinity`
+6. `RemovePodsViolatingNodeTaints`
+7. `RemovePodsViolatingTopologySpreadConstraint`
+8. `RemovePodsHavingTooManyRestarts`
+9. `PodLifeTime`
-Eight strategies `RemoveDuplicates`, `LowNodeUtilization`, `RemovePodsViolatingInterPodAntiAffinity`, `RemovePodsViolatingNodeAffinity`, `RemovePodsViolatingNodeTaints`, `RemovePodsViolatingTopologySpreadConstraint`, `RemovePodsHavingTooManyRestarts`, and `PodLifeTime` are currently implemented.
+are currently implemented.
 As part of the policy, the parameters associated with the strategies can be configured too.
 By default, all strategies are enabled.

 The following diagram provides a visualization of most of the strategies to help